matrix-io/matrix-documentation/docs/matrix-hal/examples/microphone.md

 <summary style="font-size: 1.75rem; font-weight: 300;">Microphone Array Record to Pipe</summary>
 The following section shows how to record data from the microphone array to a linux FIFO pipe.
 You can download this example <a href="https://github.com/matrix-io/matrix-hal-examples/blob/master/microphone_array/mic_record_pipe.cpp" target="_blank">here</a>.

-> When beamformed input (channel 8) is read from a FIFO pipe distortion may occur.
+> When beamformed microphone (channel 8) is read from a FIFO pipe distortion may occur.

 The following commands copy a modified `asound.conf` file into `/etc/`, which allows `arecord` to record from the pipe.